ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * PUT becomes POST for ace-group/GROUPNAME/nodes/NODENAME.

 * Fixed error response code from /ace-group/GROUPNAME/nodes/NODENAME.

+* Consistent use of the 'exi' ACE Groupcomm Parameter.

 * Use concise problem details (RFC9290) for error responses.